Jordanb716/smatter/README.md

 Side Game?
 Ammo factory?
 Pay for ammo?

+Combo hit idea?
+- Hit enemy with L anti shield
+- Until: Shields are down
+- Then: ...

+- Hit enemy with anti shield
+- Then: Hit with torpedo

 # Enemy Ideas
 Suicide drone.
 Basically a missile of various sizes.
 Drone carrier.
 Makes and releases other drones.